Wiz-IO/platform-azure/README.md

 User name: azure[@]wiziohotmail.onMicrosoft.com ( azure@ as your preferences, **wiziohotmail** as your email )

-CREATE User
+Create User

 Select this user -> Directory role -> ADD -> **Global administrator**

 That is all...

-Test:
+Lets test:

 **azsphere login**